Addiction In Stuart

 The Martin County Sheriff’s department report that the number in 2016 were a spike from the year before, and they continue to climb.
 Until proper light is shed on this area’s difficulties with substances, deaths will continue to climb.

 New designer drugs are sweeping across South Florida, Stuart Included.
 Synthetic opioids, like new blends and fentanyl-analogues, are killing more and more people each day.
 Grey Death, a blend of heroin with several synthetic opioids, has popped up in Martin County and is killing users left and right.
 Even those who think they’re taking more common drugs, like heroin, are actually being given fentanyl or carfentanil.
 While this allows dealers to keep their cost down, it is costing unaware users their lives.

-With smaller cities comes a more communal spirit.
+Smaller cities often have a more communal spirit.
 It is more likely that someone you know, love, or care for has been affected by addiction.
 If this is the case, then it is important to understand the situation and how you can help.
-If you’re not sure, or need help yourself, try reaching out to a dedicated treatment specialist.
-They are available to help you get the information you need to make a difference in your own or someone else’s life.
+If you’re not sure, or need help yourself, contact a treatment provider.
+They are available to help you get the information that might make a difference in your own or someone else’s life.